Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 Video by the Philippine Department of Tourism

-A visit to Intramuros isn’t complete without getting close to what made it so celebrated—the stone wall, garrison, and fortification that protected the colonizers and elites who once lived here.
-These strongholds still enclose the city today, with only a small stretch open near the Pasig River.
+A visit to Intramuros Old Town wouldn’t be complete without marveling at its iconic stone walls, gates, and forts that once protected the Spanish colonizers and elite.
+These fortifications still stand strong today, surrounding much of the city, with a small stretch open near the Pasig River.

-Other forts that you can visit include Baluarte de San Diego (the oldest one, which surrounds the remains of what used to be the fort of Nuestra Señora de Guia), Puerta de Isabel II, Puerta de Santa Lucia, Baluartillo de San Jose and Reducto de San Pedro, Puerta Real and Revellin de Real del Bagumbayan, Baluarte de San Andres, Baluarte de San Gabriel, and many others.
+Intramuros Old Town is also home to several other forts, each with its own unique history.
+Don't miss Baluarte de San Diego, the oldest fort that once surrounded the fort of Nuestra Señora de Guia, or Puerta de Isabel II and Puerta de Santa Lucia.
+Other notable sites include Baluartillo de San Jose, Reducto de San Pedro, Puerta Real, Revellin de Real del Bagumbayan, Baluarte de San Andres, and Baluarte de San Gabriel.

 Pass time at the public squares and notable structures

-It’s considered as the city’s plaza mayor or main square, where many public events like bullfights were held.
-It was turned into a garden in 1797, with a monument of King Carlos IV of Spain at the center.
-The king was regarded for having dispatched a shipment of smallpox vaccine to the Philippines.
+Located near iconic landmarks like the Manila Cathedral, Palacio del Gobernador, and Ayuntamiento, Plaza Roma is considered the city's plaza mayor, or main square.
+In the past, it hosted public events such as bullfights.
+It was transformed into a garden in 1797, with a monument dedicated to King Carlos IV of Spain at its center.
+The king is remembered for sending smallpox vaccines to the Philippines.

-Sadly, it’s been damaged by earthquakes and wars until only parts of its first story survived.
-It’s been rebuilt three times over the past four centuries and now houses the Bureau of Treasury office.
+While you're there, take the time to explore the Ayuntamiento, renowned for its neoclassical design.
+Formerly the seat of Manila's city council, its opulent interior earned it the nickname "Marble Palace."
+Sadly, the building was damaged by earthquakes and wars, leaving only parts of its first story intact.
+It has been rebuilt three times over the centuries and now houses the Bureau of Treasury office.

-Other squares and buildings that you can visit include the Palacio del Gobernador, Plaza Moriones, Plaza México.
-Plaza Sto.
+You can also visit other historic squares and buildings in Intramuros Old Town, including the Palacio del Gobernador, Plaza Moriones, Plaza México, Plaza Sto.
 Tomas, and Plazuela de Sta.
-Isabel, where a memorial monument for the civilian victims of World War II is located.
+Isabel, which is home to a memorial monument for the civilian victims of World War II.
+These sites offer a unique glimpse into the storied past of Manila City, so be sure to include them when planning where to go in Intramuros Old Town.

 San Agustín Museum